Posted on: March 3, 2022

 Customer feedback is a vital nutrient for any business and can aid long-term growth and build competitive advantage.
 Your customers’ views and comments can suggest great ideas for product and service enhancements.

-They can also prevent you investing in unnecessary features and developments.
+They can also prevent you from investing in unnecessary features and developments.
 In fact, customer feedback can help you develop a more efficient, valuable and profitable business operation.

-That is, if you listen and act on it.
+That is if you listen and act on it.

 Why customer surveys are often disappointing

 With all these plus points, it’s still unusual to find businesses that use customer feedback to its true strategic potential.
 Yes, many organisations send out customer surveys, but with so many forms and pop-ups bombarding people, feedback fatigue has truly set in and response levels are increasingly disappointing.
 This can also be because: